ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 ~~~~~~~~~~~~~

 -  Missing or unclear SRU information
--  Not explaining the user story from a user’s perspective.
-We won’t
+-  Not explaining the user story from a user's perspective.
+We won't
    accept an SRU unless we understand why it is needed, because our
    policy is not to accept an SRU unless it impacts actual users.
    Consider if the user would recognise the user impact stated; if not,
-   then it isn’t an explanation of user impact.
+   then it isn't an explanation of user impact.
--  It turns out that the bug is valid but there don’t seem to be any
+-  It turns out that the bug is valid but there don't seem to be any
    users who would benefit from the SRU (eg. after five years of the bug
    existing, the one reporter moved on and nobody else has commented at
    all).
 In that case, why are we doing the SRU?